 Students will learn fundamental and advanced IdM (Identity Management) topics, concepts, and current issues.
-The course will prepare the students for realworld IdM challenges faced by professionals in industry and government today.
+The course will prepare the students for real-world IdM challenges faced by professionals in industry and government today.
 Students will leave the course with an awareness and understanding of a variety of topics pertaining to IdM, including broad technical aspects, legal and policy issues, implementation scenarios, case studies, and industry and government applications of IdM components.
-Students will prepare for an exam at course completion, allowing them the opportunity to become certified industry professionals in addition to receiving academic credit (3)
+Students will prepare for an exam at course completion, allowing them the opportunity to become certified industry professionals in addition to receiving academic credit.
+(3)

-MBA-657 Transformational Leadership & Innov
+MBA-657 Transformational Leadership and Innovation

 Leadership is the process of influencing others to achieve results and this course examines leadership concepts applied to managing people, organizations and strategic processes.
-Leadership perspectives and philosophies of organization development. functions and systems are examined.
-This course will also examine both the theory and practices of leadership through a review of the literature, class discussions, and critical analysis of leadership techniques based on the literature and focusing on transformational leadership.
+Leadership perspectives and philosophies of organization development, functions and systems are examined.
 Finally, students will examine how they can provide innovative leadership based on both leadership theory and practice.
 Students will be expected to apply the various leadership skills and techniques to address challenges and opportunities they face through the term project.
 (3)

-MBA-658 Legal, Political & Ethical
+MBA-658 Legal, Political and Ethical Implications for Leadership